enkidevs/curriculum/lua/lua-core/intro-to-lua/what-to-expect.md

 Congratulations on practicing with your first few lines of Lua!
 Sure, it may have been a simple hello statement, but **you've made progress!** 🎉

-This may seem underwhelming at first, but Lua can lead to very complicated ideas and logic!
+This may seem underwhelming at first, but Lua can lead to very complex ideas and logic!

-Later in the Lua section, you will learn about how you can apply Lua to World of Warcraft!
-If you're really interested, there's also a Roblox Lua course that explores various functions!
+If you're really interested, there's a Roblox Lua course that explores how to use Lua in Roblox Studio!

 For example, here's a small rotation object taught in the Roblox course: